Time-integrated constraint on neutrino flux of CHIME fast radio burst sources with 10-year IceCube point-source data: Stacked unbinned likelihood analysis of CHIME FRB population

+In considering the completeness correction, we generally follow \citet{ai2021TrueFractionsRepeating} and make two assumptions: 1.
+The observed repeating and non-repeating FRBs are all repeating, only with different rates of repetition; 2.
+The total number of such repeating FRB sources remains roughly constant in the Universe.
+Then, following \citet{qu2022NeutrinoEmissionFast}, we further make two assumptions: 1.
+The neutrino emission of a FRB source is transient in a ``microscopic" view (i.e. neutrino flux increases significantly during bursts), but the ``macroscopic" mean neutrino flux is roughly proportional to the burst rate; 2.
+There are many sub-threshold bursts undetectable by CHIME, but the neutrinos from those bursts can be detected by IceCube.
+This is evident from the significant difference in the number of detected bursts by CHIME and FAST on the same repeating FRB source. \citep[e.g.][]{li2021BimodalBurstEnergy,xu2022FastRadioBurst}.

-To estimate the catalog completeness factor, we consider the typical value of all-sky FRB rate of around 3000 per day \citep{petroff2019FastRadioBursts}, and the total number of bursts in the CHIME FRB catalog including repeated bursts, 536.
+To estimate the catalog completeness factor, we consider the CHIME all-sky FRB rate of around $\sim820$ per day \citep{chime/frbcollaboration2021FirstCHIMEFRB}, and the total number of bursts in the CHIME FRB catalog including repeated bursts, 536.
 The total observation time contained in the CHIME catalog is 342 days \citep{chime/frbcollaboration2021FirstCHIMEFRB}.
-Then, the catalog completeness factor can be estimated with $C\approx\frac{536}{3000\times342}\approx\num{5.22e-4}$.
+Then, the catalog completeness factor can be estimated with $C\approx\frac{536}{820\times342}\approx\num{1.91e-3}$.
+Note that our completeness correction factor only accounts for missed FRBs observable by CHIME without considering the true FRB rate that depends on luminosity function and redshift distribution \citep[e.g.][]{zhang2022CHIMEFastRadio,shin2023InferringEnergyDistance,lin2024RevisedConstraintsFast,zhang2024RevisitingEnergyDistribution}.

+A more accurate way to determine the completeness factor would be to model the total FRB flux considering the luminosity function and redshift evolution and then compare with the observed FRB flux.
+However, since the redshift evolution of FRBs is not fully understood currently \citep[e.g.][]{zhang2022CHIMEFastRadio,shin2023InferringEnergyDistance,zhang2024RevisitingEnergyDistribution}, we adopt our simplistic model.
+The true completeness factor could be much lower and the true upper limit much higher if there are many more distant and faint FRBs not included in the all-sky FRB rate.

+Because the neutrino catalog we are comparing against is also the observed sample without considering luminosity function and redshift distribution, we believe our treatment is more relevant to the problem.

 Based on Table VI of \citet{feldman1998UnifiedApproachClassical}, we can find the $n_s$ value corresponding to a 95\% upper limit when the main search did not find any association, $n_s=3.09$.
 Then, by altering the normalization constant $\Phi_0$ in the neutrino spectrum and observing the resulting flux $\Phi$ and $n_s$ values until $n_s=3.09$, we can obtain a 95\% confidence level for neutrino flux emitted from FRBs.